Sid672/Rangoli/README.md

 - The programming environment for python turtle looks like this:
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_1.PNG?raw=true)

 - Now its time to choose background image you can download some images or use image you have.
 You should upload that image on your repl first.
-[Link of image used in project](https://github.com/Sid672/Rangoli/blob/main/back.jpg)
+- Link of image used in project [link](https://github.com/Sid672/Rangoli/blob/main/back.jpg)
 - To upload image click on last option of `Files` which is above of `main.py` then choose Upload file.
 ![](https://github.com/Sid672/Rangoli/blob/main/back1.PNG)